 It took me a while to figure it out–exactly who I am as a writer.
 Who am I?
 What do I write?
 What do I want to be known for writing?
 It all jumbled together, and I was unable to pull the knot apart.
 Then it hit me:

-My identity as an original fiction writer is tightly intertwined with my identity as a fafiction writer.
+My identity as an original fiction writer is tightly intertwined with my identity as a fanfiction writer.
 Trying to separate the two is like trying to cut myself in half–it can’t be done.

 My life as a writer didn’t really begin until I was thirty-four.
 In 2011, I began writing fanfiction for Stargate SG-1, with which I’d become more than a little obsessed.
 Having pre-made characters and settings along with a built-in fan base allowed me to focus on storytelling techniques while getting feedback and support.
 That year alone, I wrote over one hundred short stories.
 I found out I adore writing fanfic and will probably continue to do it long after I’ve become rich and famous (I can dream, right?).

 Besides writing, I like to watch TV (where else would I get ideas for my fanfic), knit, and take pictures of my kids.
-I’m originally from Chicago, but live in a small town in Washington state with my husband and five children (who are now 16, 14, 13, 10 and 6).
+I’m originally from Chicago, but live in a small town in Washington state with my husband, five children (who are now 19, 18, 17, 13 and 9), and one grandson (born June 2019).
 I’m a big sci-fi geek; Joss Whedon would be my god if I believed in gods.
 I’m also a hopeless romantic and love to read and write young adult fiction.